QuickBooks Blog

 Example of a Receipt

-Below is an example of how a sales receipt should look.
-All receipts should include the provided product, total amounts paid and the date that payment was made.
+Below is an example of how a sales receipt will typically look.
+All receipts, regardless of the type, should detail the provided product, the total amounts paid and the date of payment.

 Example of a Receipt